By Andrea Olson

 It began with a conversation.
 The CEO sat at his wide, glass-topped desk, sipping his coffee.
 “We just need more sales.
 It’s as simple as that,” he flatly stated.
 “Our organization has been through multiple transformations over the years.
 New processes have come and gone.
 New marketing trends have come and gone.
 I’ve seen them all.”

 “Growth is about fundamentals.
-The fundamental truth that sales drives everything.
-Whether it’s a new market, new products, or new acquisitions, more sales solves all problems.
+The fundamental truth that sales drive everything.
+Whether it’s a new market, new products, or new acquisitions, more sales solve all problems.
 It’s not complicated,” he remarked.
 “So we focus our efforts on pushing the sales force to identify what customer needs are, and what we can do to fulfill those needs.”

 This all wasn’t a surprise.
 Every business school, venture school, and entrepreneurial program drives home the message of “increasing sales”.
 Yes, there’s no question that cash flow, cost reductions, capital injections, and a myriad of other mechanisms play a part in organizational growth.
 If these methods didn’t work, they wouldn’t be riddled throughout hundreds of books, processes, courses, and conferences.
 Sales are obviously one of the most important things in order to create a successful business.
 If a business is experiencing a lack of sales, it might be worth looking at a sales funnel template to try and increase the number of customers purchasing from the company.
 Using Cloud-Based POS could be a great way to increase sales and improve your business.
 POS stands for ‘point of sale’ and it processes customer payments, which can be accessed from things like mobile devices, so business owners can process payments from any location.
 A few ways it can increase sales is by anticipating any stock that needs ordering and making a note of any stock that is not selling as well, therefore improving the efficiency of your business.
 If you are interested in this service there are a few companies like Revel Systems (https://revelsystems.com/enterprise/) who can help provide this.
 Whilst sales are clearly vital for a business, there are other factors to consider as well.